jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 * Got OSINT on the server via the same methods above, and learned that this server has been up and running for a while, and is not secure or patched
 * Found the route to their DB and how they were actually extracting data

 The attacker did a fairly good job of disguising their work.
-Their DNS entries were valid and had a valid spf setup, the payload was twice encrypted to prevent static analysis, the assets and page all links to valid amex domains, and finally actualy redirected you to a valid amex domain after `POST`ing your data to their server ([http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001](http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001)).
+Their DNS entries were valid and had a valid spf setup, the payload was twice encrypted to prevent static analysis, the assets and page all links to valid amex domains, and finally actually redirected you to a valid amex domain after `POST`ing your data to their server ([http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001](http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001)).

 I currently have no plans to a) approach any of the hosts found or b) performing adversarial action against the attacker.
 I wanted to stay on the clear legal side, and am also not sure if the hosts we found were actually compromised or directly belong to the attacker.

 It's always fun to see how attackers are disguising their code and identity.
 This was a pretty fun exploration of a single attackers point of view.
-We really didn't get much personally actionable info, besides the registrant of the second compromised domain, but it was an interesting Saturday project none the less.
+We really didn't get much personally actionable info, besides the registrant of the second compromised domain, but it was an interesting Saturday project nonetheless.

 ###### Footnotes